Noreasakpheak018/STOCKARRIER-Stock-Management-System/README.md

   2. Install MySQL connector using the command: `pip install mysql-connector-python`
 ## Set up the application
  1. Go to `sql_command.py` file then change the device (local machine) MySQL information, such as **username**, **password**, and **host**
- 2. Run `sql_command.py` file once to set up the database and its tables, then insert default data into the tables (can be deleted after)
+ 2. Run `sql_command.py` file once to set up the database and its tables, then some default data will be inserted into the tables (can be deleted after)
  3. After all these steps: the application is ready to be used: `main.py` **NOTE** the application has some default items inserted, and there is only one user: **Username** : *Admin*, **Password**: *admin*